Nolan Arenado Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the third-ranked team ERA among all league pitching staffs (3.62).
+- The Rangers' 3.63 team ERA ranks fourth across all MLB pitching staffs.

-- Rangers pitchers combine to give up 52 home runs (0.9 per game), the first-fewest in baseball.
+- Rangers pitchers combine to give up 55 home runs (0.9 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.